 Mohamed El Banani

 I am broadly interested in computer vision, machine learning, and cognitive science.
-My goal is to build systems that learn to represent their visual world without supervision and generalize to novel objects and scenes.
+My goal is to understand how visual agents learn to represent their world with minimal supervision and easily generalize to novel objects and scenes.

 news